bigfix/developer.bigfix.com/site/pages/relevance/guide/session/linkingdocs.md

 Web Reports doesn't use the linkid: protocol, but instead interprets the code to generate its own-style links.
-Therefore, for portability reasons, you should try to use the link Inspector to automatically generate the proper link styles whenever possible.
+Therefore, for portability reasons, use the link Inspector to automatically generate the proper link styles whenever possible.